Proving with Computer Assistance 2IMF15

 your solutions to the teacher by mail by March 21.
 Here is the html version.

-More inductive types; Presentation of the Coq assignment.
+More inductive types; Presentation of the Rocq assignment.

 teacher by mail by March 28.

-- Here is the presentation of the Coq assignment.
-Alternative suggestions for the Coq assignment can be found here .
+- Here is the presentation of the Rocq assignment.
+Alternative suggestions for the Rocq assignment can be found here .

-Programming with inductive types and dependent inductive types; Examples of cool and useful Coq features.
+Programming with dependent inductive types; Examples of useful Rocq features.

 Some meta-theory of Type Systems (I): Church-Rosser property